 “That is why I have no time for your non-opinions.”

-Suddenly, he whistled at me.
+Suddenly, he whistled at her.

 “Are you kidding?
 Did you just dog whistle me?”